helix-bridge/relayer/README.md

 ## Description

-Helix relayer is a client to run the LpBridge to relay message from one chain to another chain supported by helix.
+Helix relayer is a client to run the LnBridge(Liquidate Node Bridge) to relay message from source chain to target chain supported by helix.
 You can use it to relay message and get reward from the fee payed by users.

+The relayer periodically retrieves user transaction data from the helix indexer service, and when it finds a transaction that needs to be relayed, it calculates the transaction execution fee and compares it to the fee paid by the user, and if there is enough profit, it performs the relay operation.

 ## Installation

+### configure file
-configure file
+Edit the configure file and put it in the path .maintain/configure.json.
 ```
 {
     "indexer": "https://apollo-stg.helixbridge.app/graphql",